-We believe middle market senior secured loans are attractive investments when compared to similar fixed-income investments in the public credit markets, because such investments typically are issued pursuant to direct negotiation between a portfolio company and a small group of institutional investors and are not widely traded in the public credit markets.
-As a result, we believe that middle market senior secured loans can potentially enhance overall portfolio yield through attractive risk-adjusted returns that are driven by favorable structuring advantages that can, in turn, create the potential for lower loss rates and higher interest rate margins when compared to public credit market alternatives.
+overall portfolio yield through attractive risk-adjusted returns that are driven by favorable structuring advantages that can, in turn, create the potential for lower loss rates and higher interest rate margins when compared to public credit market alternatives.
 At the same time, we believe that these returns may be less likely to be negatively impacted by the volatility in the public trading markets.
-Given the more limited sources of financing and increased complexity required to underwrite private middle market companies are typically pay higher interest rates relative to large corporate borrowers of similar credit quality.
+Given the more limited sources of financing and increased complexity required to underwrite private middle market loans, middle market companies typically pay higher interest rates relative to large corporate borrowers of similar credit quality.
 From a structure perspective, middle market companies are typically less levered, have larger sponsor equity contributions, and are often subject to maintenance and financial covenants, which affords lenders better protections in the event of credit deterioration.
 Additionally, middle market lenders have greater access to company information and often perform due diligence alongside the acquiring private equity sponsor, receiving detailed company reports, third-party industry reports, and quality of earnings analyses.